-Coronavirus disease (COVID-19) is hitting us all hard with unsettling contrasts: health officials keep saying we don’t have enough information about the virus…but it sometimes feels as though we are hearing way too much.
+The COVID-19 pandemic continues to hit us all hard with unsettling contrasts that affect our emotional well-being.
+We may feel that we don’t have enough information about the virus…but it sometimes feels as though we are hearing way too much.
 One minute we’re on the verge of tears because so many aspects of our lives are suddenly out of our control, the next we’re laughing out loud viewing memes and making fun of ourselves.

-Whether you’re a healthcare provider on the front lines of the COVID-19 pandemic or a business person sofa-commuting and trying to avoid catching the disease, the ups and downs are obvious and still so confusing.
+Whether you’re a healthcare clinician on the front lines of the COVID-19 pandemic or a leader working from an office or home while trying to avoid catching the disease, the ups and downs are obvious and still so confusing.

 - Don’t spread panic about the pandemic…but don’t take it too lightly.